 Have a client who needs a board sent to them immediately?
 You can export single frames rather than the entire composition by pressing Command + option + S.

-Whenever you are working with shape layers, it is usually best to center your anchor points so that you don't mess up the look when scaling or rotating the shape.
-Using the command and home keys will center the anchor point quickly.
+When working with shape layers, it is usually best to centre your anchor points so that you don't mess up the look when scaling or rotating the shape.
+Using the command and home keys will centre the anchor point quickly.
 It is now easier for you to scale.

-There are many more things you can do in the software like camera tracking and masking in after effects.
+You can do many more things in the software like camera tracking and masking in after effects.
 Now that you have read this blog, you can save a lot of time when you are using After Effects by using these basic keyboard shortcuts.